lacoco-lab/lacoco-lab.github.io/courses/brain-2025/index.md

     Final paper: 50%

 Additionally, up to 10% bonus credits can be provided on the basis of engagement in in-class discussion.

+Note: Study programs may differ in which version(s) of a seminar course you can take.
+If in doubt, check with your study program coordinator.

 ### Questions